SovereignCloudStack/openstack-health-monitor/README.md

 - JumpHosts do SNAT for outbound traffic and port forwarding for inbound (this requires SUSE images with SFW2-snat package to work)
 - create N internal VMs striped over the nets and AZs by
-   a) creating disks (from image) -- if option -d is not used
+   a) creating disks (from image) -- if option `-d` is not used
-   b) creating a port -- if option -P is not used
+   b) creating a port -- if option `-P` is not used
-   c) creating VM (from volume or from image, dep. on -d)
+   c) creating VM (from volume or from image, dep. on `-d`)
     (Steps a and c take long, so we do many in parallel and poll for progress)
    d) do some property changes to VMs
 - after everything is complete, we wait for the VMs to be up
 - we ping them, log in via ssh and see whether they can ping to the outside world (quad9)
-- a full cross connectivity check (can each VM ping each other?) with -C
+- a full cross connectivity check (can each VM ping each other?) with `-C`
-- we create a loadbalancer and check accessing all VMs as members (RR) with -L
+- we create a loadbalancer and check accessing all VMs as members (RR) with `-L`/`-LL`
+- we kill some backends and check that the LB's health monitor detects this and routes the request to the alive backend members
-- attach additional NICs and test (options -2, -3, -4)
+- attach additional NICs and test (options `-2`, `-3`, `-4`)
 - NOT YET: attach additional disks to running VMs

 - Finally, we clean up ev'thing in reverse order